SanthoshkR1/Sales-Dashboard/README.md

 # Sales-Dashboard
-1. Project Title
+1. Project Title:

 Super Store Sales & Forecasting Dashboard
 A dynamic, interactive dashboard for analyzing and forecasting sales performance—featuring multi-dimensional insights by region, segment, category and city.
 Built to empower data-driven decision-making for business performance and strategy.

-2. Purpose
+2. Purpose:
 This Power BI report provides a comprehensive business performance analysis of super store sales.
 It visualizes historical trends and predicts future sales using robust forecasting models, helping stakeholders monitor KPIs, identify opportunities and optimize strategies.

-3. Tech Stack
+3. Tech Stack:
 The dashboard was built using the following tools and technologies:

 📊 Power BI Desktop – Main platform for creating visual analytics and interactive dashboards.